 Mauna Kea Beach

 The sandy cove of Kauna'oa Bay lies adjacent to Mauna Kea Beach Hotel.
 Mauna Kea Resort guests have exclusive access to most of this picturesque beach.
-Yet, others can access with permission and a possible fee.
+Yet, others can access it for a fee.

 Amenities at Mauna Kea Beach and Mauna Kea Resort